realpython/realpython-blog/2016/2016-08-30-flask-by-example-custom-angular-directive-with-D3.md

 That's it.
 Push your changes to the staging and production servers.
 Let's review what we tackled:

 1. We started with the configuration and workflow, setting up staging and production servers
-1. From there, we added the basic functionality - web scraping, data analsyis - and set up a task queue with Redis
+1. From there, we added the basic functionality - web scraping, data analysis - and set up a task queue with Redis
 1. With the back-end functionality set up, attention turned to the front-end where we added Angular, built a custom Directive, and added D3 into the mix

 We have an MVP, but there's still much to be done: